TL;DR – How to Sleep in a Recliner

 Why do I sleep better in a recliner than in a bed?

 Unfortunately, there’s not a simple answer to that question.
-A lot of it depends on you, and the reasons you’re not able to get a decent night’s sleep in a bed.
+A lot of it depends on you and why you’re unable to get a decent night’s sleep in a bed.

 Many of those reasons have to do with medical issues, which we’ll talk about at various points in this article, so right up front, let us make one thing clear:

 This is the Chair Institute.
 We know chairs, not medicine.
-We’re not giving medical advice in this, or any other article you may read here.
-If you want medical advice about any topic, we strongly urge you to speak with your doctor.
+We’re not giving medical advice in this or any other article you may read here.
+We strongly urge you to speak with your doctor if you want medical advice about any topic.

 With that out of the way, let’s outline a few of the more common scenarios where people might wind up spending more than a few nights sleeping in their recliners.